sammi-turner/Assorted-Golang/README.md

 # Assorted-Golang

-Golang examples, codewars katas and an Monkey Interpreter.
+Golang examples, codewars katas and a Monkey Interpreter.

 <br>